When to plant Horehound in Putnam County, FL

 Putnam County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 9 and first fall frost is December 2.

-Putnam County County sits in USDA Zone 9b.
+Putnam County sits in USDA Zone 9b.
 Horehound grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Horehound grow in Putnam County County's climate?
+Can Horehound grow in Putnam County's climate?

 Your Putnam County Garden Planner — Free